 Hello!
 Welcome to my webpage.

 I am a Ph.D. candidate in Economics at University of Wisconsin-Madison.
-My research interests lie in labor economics and macroeconomics, with a particular focus on frictional labor markets and search models.
-I combine reduced-form methods with structural modeling in my research.
+My research interests lie in labor economics, health economics, and macroeconomics, with a particular focus on understanding worker and firm heterogeneity in the labor markets.

 Email: mwan9@wisc.edu